 We do our best to accommodate each and every patient that is in need of our end-of-life services.
-Regional Hospice and Palliative Care has been providing in-home patient care in Woodbury and in our inpatient care center in Danbury, palliative care, and pediatric care since 1983.
+Regional Hospice has been providing in-home patient care in Woodbury and in our inpatient care center in Danbury, palliative care, and pediatric care since 1983.
 We take the time to get to know each patient and treat them as if they were our own family.
 Our Woodbury patients, along with those across the state, can utilize our hospice services 24 hours a day, 7 days a week.

 Do you have a question?
 Reach out, we can help.